stephaniefdz/proyectojap/README.md

 # proyectojap
-Proyecto de e-commerce de enmarcado en la Fase 2 del cuso Desarrollo Web dictado por Jóvenes a Programar en su edición 2022 E-commerce project as part of Phase 2 of the Web Development course offered by Jóvenes a Programar in its 2022 edition.
+Proyecto de e-commerce de enmarcado en la fase 2 del cuso Desarrollo Web dictado por Jóvenes a Programar en su edición 2022 E-commerce project as part of phase two of the Web Development course offered by Jóvenes a Programar in its 2022 edition.